Houston Heights WWII Memorial | Heartfelt Tribute

 The Houston Heights WWII Memorial is truly special.
 Inscribed into a pylon in the center of a beautifully rendered granite monument are the names of the 224 men from the Houston Heights area who sacrificed their lives during World War II on our behalf.
 All of the other Houston Heights residents who also served in the armed forces of the United States during those times of WWII have their names inscribed on a semicircle wall around that centerpiece pylon and flagpole.

 Alumni from John H. Reagan High School originated the idea of having this WWII Memorial constructed.
 Today the John H. Reagan High School WWII Memorial Association in conjunction with the Heights Rotary Club maintain this site.
-What a touching tribute to those who served from what is now referred to as the “Greatest Generation.”
+What a touching tribute to those who served from the “Greatest Generation.”

 Inscribed onto one of the walls is the following quote from Father Denis Edward O’Brien, USMC.